sfergusond/Running2Win-Strava-Importer/README.md

 ### If errors occur, the program quits unexpectedly, or becomes stuck for more than a couple minutes

+You probably have typos in your username/password information:
 1) Close and re-open the terminal window and/or Python Launcher
 2) Go to Strava and check the date of the most recent activity that was uploaded
 3) Re-run the program with Python Launcher
-4) Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
-Make sure your login info is also correct.
+4) Make sure you type prompt options exactly as they appear (ex. `2019-11-02` is valid, `2019-11-2` is not).

 # Instructions for Windows